ome/openmicroscopy/docs/install/VM/README.md

 virtual machine.

 1. Prerequisites:

-	A Linux or Mac OS X operating system
+	- A Linux or Mac OS X operating system
-	A recent & working VirtualBox install
+	- A recent and working VirtualBox install

 2. Retrieve the OMERO VM scripts:
 	1. Using Git: